rjungemann/sample-go-twitter-scraper/README.markdown

 This is an example Go app which will scrape a user's tweets.
 Eventually it will be the basis of a markov-powered "ebooks" Twitter bot.

+1. Setup the config.json file with your data.
-Run the following SQL to create the necessary database and table.
+2. Run the following SQL to create the necessary database and table.

     CREATE DATABASE messages;